devgoti16/Dynamic-Trajectory-Planning-of-a-7DOF-Robotic-Arm-Using-Deep-Reinforcement-Learning/README.md

 To automatically source this workspace every time a new shell is launched, run these commands
 ```
-echo "source ~/ros_ws/devel/setup.bash" >> ~/.bashrc
+echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```
-Clone the repository in the src folder in the catkin workspace
+Clone the repository in the `src` folder in the catkin workspace
 ```
 $ cd ~/catkin_ws/src
 $ git clone https://github.com/devgoti16/Dynamic-Trajectory-Planning-of-a-7DOF-Robotic-Arm-Using-Deep-Reinforcement-Learning.git